Maikxx/real-time-web-1819/README.md

 **Disclaimer**

-If you miss something, that is not in the [issues section of this readme](#Issues) yet, feel free to shoot in an issue [here](https://github.com/Maikxx/real-time-web-1819/issues).
+If you miss something (in this readme or in the concept / issues), that is not in the [issues section of this readme](#Issues) yet, feel free to shoot in an issue [here](https://github.com/Maikxx/real-time-web-1819/issues).

+Some things, like the [Bonus features](#Bonus-features) I will certainly not have time for to create anymore.

+**Feedback requested**

+I would mainly like some more feedback on the issues I still have left, as to which are most important or what you would still like to see, as well as the concept as a whole (not that I will be able to change much at this point, but it's good to know).
+If you really feel like it, maybe a hint about what I should enhance about the styling, because I am not quite sure?

 ## Table of Contents